-6. We will now connect a relay coil "Run" to the right of the "Stop" contact.
-Click on the coil.
+- 23. Next, right-click on the icon.
+It will change into yellow color normally closed contact as shown in the above diagram.
+You are now inserting a normally closed series contact at the location of the highlight bar.
+Pick the "Stop" label from the "Input" table to add the series contact. - 24.
+We will now connect a relay coil "Run" to the right of the "Stop" contact.
+Click on the right of the "Stop" contact.
 Select "RUN" label from the "Relay" table.
 Remember that an input can never be used as a coil.
 Fortunately, TRiLOGI is smart enough not to call up the "Inputs" table when you are connecting a coil, to avoid unintentional errors.

-Notice that the coil symbol ---(RLY) indicates that this is a relay coil, which is helpful in identifying the function of the coil.
-TRiLOGI automatically places the coil at the extreme right end of the screen and completes the connection with an extended wire.

-7. Right below the relay coil is a parallel timer coil with label name "Duration".
-To create this coil, click on the isolater in the interval of the selection again.
-This allows you to connect a parallel coil to the existing coil.
+- 25. Notice that the coil symbol ---(RLY) indicates that this is a relay coil, which is helpful in identifying the function of the coil.
+TRiLOGI automatically places the coil at the extreme right end of the screen and completes the connection with an extended wire. - 26.
+Right below the relay coil is a parallel timer coil with label name "Duration".
+To create this coil, click on the connect a parallel coil to the existing coil.
 The "I/O" table will pop up for selection again.
-Since we want to choose a timer, scroll to the "Timer" table and pick the first timer with the label "Duration" to complete the circuit.
+Since we want to choose a timer, scroll to the "Timer" table and pick the first timer with the label "Duration" to complete the circuit. - 27.
 Press the <Enter> key once to complete Circuit #1